Kurdistan Democratic Party: Gulf War and Kurdish Uprising

-However, with the wholesale defeat of Iraqi forces by early 1991, unrest gathered pace in Kurdistan.
+With the wholesale defeat of Iraqi forces by early 1991, unrest gathered pace in Kurdistan.
 Popular uprisings sprang up in Ranya, Dohuk, Sulaymaniyah, and Erbil.
-Masud Barzani himself stated "The uprising came from the people themselves.
+Masoud Barzani himself stated "The uprising came from the people themselves.
 We didn't expect it."
-The KDP and PUK Peshmerga gained territory as far south as the Kirkuk–Baghdad highway – encouraged by continued calls of American support and the success of the Shi'a uprising in the south of Iraq.

 In the face of international and UN pressure, the United States, Britain, and France led Operation Provide Comfort and established the No-Fly Zones over what was to become the Kurdistan Regional Government.